in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - @Component (and @Service and @Repository) are used to auto-detect and auto-configure beans using classpath scanning.
 There's an implicit one-to-one mapping between the annotated class and the bean (i.e. one bean per class).
 Control of wiring is quite limited with this approach, since it's purely declarative.
 - @Bean is used to explicitly declare a single bean, rather than letting Spring do it automatically as above.
 It decouples the declaration of the bean from the class definition, and lets you create and configure beans exactly how you choose

+### Q :  How do you use which autowiring type to use - @Primary or @Qualifier?

+If there is a default bean (a bean you prefer over all others) that you want to use most of the times, then go for @Primary and use @Qualifier for non-default scenarios.

+If all of the beans have same priority, we would go with @Qualifier always.

+If you want to select a bean at runtime, thats business logic - Not auto wiring.

+You would need to create a separate class for Selector which has both the sorting algorithms auto wired.
+It should have the business logic to choose the appropriate algorithm.

+### @ConfigurationProperties vs @Value

+Here's a great article I wrote up about this a while ago - https://github.com/in28minutes/in28minutes.github.io/blob/master/_posts/2017-12-18-spring-boot-application-configuration.md#application-configuration-using-value

 ### Q :  What is the difference between @Component, @Service and @Repository annotations?

 At the core, all of these define spring beans.
 However, you can further classify them based on the layer you are using them.